garysferrao/garysferrao.github.io/now.md

 # What i'm doing now

+* Modifying the PerfCenter simulator for queueing networks to support pre- emptive scheduling policies.
+* Studying a course on Internet Economics.
+* Coordinating film and media activities in for the post-graduate students in the institute.
+* Striving to be awesome!~

+Last updated on 6 Pisces 1939 at 01:35 PM

+[//]: # (Last updated on 26 August 2016 at 08:54 PM:)
-* Survey of Simulation Tools and Performance Measurement for Queueing Systems.
+[//]: # (* Survey of Simulation Tools and Performance Measurement for Queueing Systems.)
-* IIT Bombay courses: Designing Algorithms, Physics of Nanoelectronic Devices.
+[//]: # (* IIT Bombay courses: Designing Algorithms, Physics of Nanoelectronic Devices.)

-Last updated on 26 August 2016 at 08:54 PM

 [//]: # (Last updated on 28 April 2016 at 10:14 AM)
 [//]: # (* Research in Queuing Systems)